daniel-stafford/Redux-Countries/README.md

   ```

 * `src/types.ts`: TypeScript's type definitions.
 For small apps, you can put definitions of all types, interfaces etc and even Redux's actions, action creators, states here.

+* `src/Routes.tsx`: Defines all the React router routes to different pages.

 This template is suitable for rather small apps.
 For bigger apps, a better & more organized way is to split the folder structure into features, something like:
   ```